WindwithNothing/Lazy-DeepLearning/README.md

 ## Introduction

-This project offer two class for machine learning, a neural network model and a framework for manage and train models.
+This project offer two class for machine learning, an artificial neural network(ANN) model and a framework for manage and train models.

 ## NetGraph

 NetGraph is a model generate class.
+The main purpose of this section is to explain how to write an ANN describe string for this project.

-In this project a neural network can be described by a text like this:
+In this project an ANN can be described by a text like this:
 ```python
 unet_str =\
 """#unet